Umukulthum/code-quiz/README.md

 9. Subsequently, the user is redirected to a page containing a list of high scores retrieved from the browser's local storage using the `localStorage.getItem` method.
 These scores are sorted in descending order based on the scores.

+10. There's also a button on the highscores page that deletes all the highscore entry from the browser's local storage.
+This was achieved using the `localStorage.removeItem` method.

 ## Mock-Up